What to Expect if You're New

 Q: Can I come to worship on days besides Sundays?

-We hold services of Evening Prayer in the choir stalls every Tuesday, Wednesday, and Thursday at 5:30 p.m.
+We hold services of Evening Prayer over Zoom every Tuesday, Wednesday, and Thursday at 5:00 p.m.
+These services are also live-streamed to our Facebook page.
 These are great opportunities to deepen your prayer life with a supportive and loving Christian community.
-On Wednesdays, after Evening Prayer, we hold a small service of Holy Communion with Prayers for Healing.
+You can get the link to join our Evening Prayer Zoom calls by signing up for our e-Newsletter.